Dakidhem/FlixFlex-API/readme.md

 }
 ```

+### Movies

+In order to get access to this part you will need to login and send with each request an authorization in the header with a Bearer token

+example : Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2NTVkMmE3YjY0ZThjODRjYjRjYmE5OTUiLCJpYXQiOjE3MDA2ODU1MDEsImV4cCI6MTcwMDY4OTEwMX0.prYQxpRnWfw06E6bPJKUe5FvTi7jduK0xGL9eHODNN0

-### Get a list of movies in a batch of 10 per page
+#### Get a list of movies in a batch of 10 per page

 To get a list of movies in a batch of 10 per page, send a GET request to `localhost:3001/api/movies?page=<page_number>`.